antus/planet-earth/README.md

 ## Project Introduction

- This is a Mars3D function sample demonstration project developed based on `native JS`.
+ This is a function sample demonstration project developed based on `native JS`.

- > If you are not familiar with native JS, you can also read: [Functional Example Vue Version](http://mars3d.cn/dev/guide/project/example-vue.html), [Functional Example React Version](http:/ /mars3d.cn/dev/guide/project/example-react.html)

 ## Project features